TRUMPF-IoT/cdeDocs/docs/TheBook/TechnologyTutorial.md

 During the tutorial we will make use of a variety of existing plugins.

->Plugins contain the "real meet" of a C-DEngine bases solution.
+>Plugins contain the "real meat" of a C-DEngine bases solution.
 Plugins are DLLs that host one or more services.
 Best practice is to have each service in its own plugin.

 You only have to do very little coding during this tutorial.
 The plugins we are using are: